IMS Mastery

 No IMS experience?
 Start with IMS Foundations to understand what IMS is, how hierarchical databases work, and why IMS is still critical in enterprise systems.

-Already writing COBOL?
+Already writing COBOL batch programs?
 Level up with DL/I calls, SSA patterns, DBD/PSB/PCB design, and robust status code handling in your IMS programs.

 Related Courses